my0373/therecklessengineer.co.uk/src/posts/a-simple-post.md

   - what camera should I buy
   - opinion
 ---
-If you are asking this question, please, please read this before you start asking on forums / facebook.
+If you are asking this question, please, please read this before you start asking on forums or Facebook.
 Much of this is my opinion, but this question is very unlikley to give you what you are looking for.
-Hopefully this blog post will help you understand what you need to be asking, and why. \
+Hopefully this post will help you understand what you need to be asking, and why.
+I should explain, i'm writing this as a kind of penance for any bad answers i've given in the past, and to help others learn from my many (often expensive) mistakes.\
 \
 As an avid hobby photographer, I get asked this question a lot.
 It's a sensible question to anyone that is new to photography, but the answer is never straight forward.

 This is a valid point, but an important distinction need sot be made.
 When starting in photography there are 5 thing that really matter.
 I'll break these down as we go through the post.

 1. The photographer
-2. The camera
+2. The equipment
-3. The lens
-4. The subject & composition
+3. The subject & composition
-5. The environment
+4. The environment
-6. Post processing
+5. Post processing